Reduction potential: Water quality

 The oxido-reduction potential (ORP) can be used for the systems monitoring water quality with the advantage of a single-value measure for the disinfection potential, showing the effective activity of the disinfectant rather than the applied dose.
 For example, E. coli, Salmonella, Listeria and other pathogens have survival times of less than 30 seconds when the ORP is above 665 mV, compared to more than 300 seconds when ORP is below 485 mV.

 A study was conducted comparing traditional parts per million (ppm) chlorination reading and ORP in Hennepin County, Minnesota.
 The results of this study presents arguments in favor of the inclusion of ORP above 650 mV in the local health regulation codes.

-Geology
+Geochemistry and mineralogy

 Eh–pH (Pourbaix) diagrams are commonly used in mining and geology for assessment of the stability fields of minerals and dissolved species.
 Under the conditions where a mineral (solid) phase is predicted to be the most stable form of an element, these diagrams show that mineral.
 As the predicted results are all from thermodynamic (at equilibrium state) evaluations, these diagrams should be used with caution.
 Although the formation of a mineral or its dissolution may be predicted to occur under a set of conditions, the process may practically be negligible because its rate is too slow.
 Consequently, kinetic evaluations at the same time are necessary.
 Nevertheless, the equilibrium conditions can be used to evaluate the direction of spontaneous changes and the magnitude of the driving force behind them.